jeter1112/los/Readme.md

 ## TIPS:

-  *what does os, gdb or other system doing in startup?*
+  **what does os, gdb or other system doing in startup?**

+  **you should always think where your data structure in memory.
+Because in kernel, your data will get invalid if you not consider, which is different to user program.**

 ## memory management: